 Dobbin, Frank and Alexandra Kalev.
 (2019).
 The Promise and Peril of Sexual Harassment Programs.
-Proceedings of the National Academy of Sciences
+Proceedings of the National Academy of Sciences 116 (25):12255-12260

 Kalev Alexandra, Hanna Kuper, Yafit Alfandari and Ayala Ginat.
 (2019).
 Diversity Index: Ranking and Mapping the Representation and Pay Gaps of Disadvantaged Groups in the Israeli Private Sector. (in Hebrew)

 Shwed Uri and Alexandra Kalev.
 (2018).
-“How Pay Expectations Become Gendered?
-The Role of Social Ties and Work Experience” Labor, Society and Law (in Hebrew)
+How Pay Expectations Become Gendered?
+The Role of Social Ties and Work Experience.
+Labor, Society and Law (in Hebrew)

 Dobbin, Frank and Alexandra Kalev.
-(2016).
+(July-August, 2016).
 Why Diversity Programs Fail.
-Harvard Business Review, 94(7), 14
+Harvard Business Review 94(7):51-60

 Alexandra Kalev received her Ph.D. from Princeton University in 2005 and is currently an Associate Professor in the Department of Sociology and Anthropology at Tel Aviv University.

+Kalev’s research has been funded by the National Science Foundation, the Sloan Foundation, the Israeli Science Foundation, the Bi-National Science Foundation and the Israeli Ministry of Science.
 Her work has been published in the American Sociological Review, the American Journal of Sociology, Administrative Science Quarterly and Law and Social Inquiry, among others.
 She was the 2010 recipient of the Richard W. Scott outstanding contribution to scholarship award from the Organizations, Occupations and Work section of the American Sociological Association.